aman-w-kumar/dummy/README.md

-# Do not use this file
+# Please do not use this script directly in production environment